-If you’re interested in how “young” people experience naturism, you got to see this!
+If you’re interested in how the young nudist experiences nudism, you got to see this!
 Actually, it should be mandatory for every member of a board of a nudist/naturist organization to watch this documentary.

 In the documentary several groups between the age of, let’s say 16 and 30 are followed on their way into public nudity.
-It gives an excellent insight in young adult’s ideas of naturism (although they don’t seem to like the name) and brings up the problems they have with established naturist groups.
+It gives an excellent insight into the mind of nudist teens (although they don’t seem to like the name) and brings up the problems they have with established naturist groups.

 When we started this blog, we considered ourselves the only “young” nudists in town, but soon we noticed that others were not as reluctant as we thought they were.
 They just didn’t like naturism as it’s generally known.
 And that’s exactly what this documentary is about.

-If we want to secure the future of nudism, we (and especially the established naturist organisations) will have to set sails to a different direction, one more attractive to a younger crowd.
+If we want to secure the future of nudism, we (and especially the established naturist organizations) will have to set sails to a different direction, one more attractive to a younger crowd.

 And then there’s more

 No, that’s not the title of a movie, we just want to say that there are other movies worth mentioning.